Berkmann18/EssenceJS/README.md

 -	Prim's alg (already there as A* ?!)
 -	Kruskal's alg
 -	More maths stuff (from the booklet or/and the Discrete Maths book) ?
+-   Combinations using a list of characters to make up all the possible combinations with n characters
+-   AI system that stores it's rules in a database and update it after learning

 To fix/continue:
 -	Path finding using A*\IDA* with Euclidian/Manhattan